 Canadian companies have always considered the U.S. as the next logical destination to expand into.
 With changing trade regulations and international relationships, Europe should also be viewed as a market that Canadian companies must immediately consider.

 While planning your business’ strategic growth, incorporating expansion into Europe can bring about great returns and exposure.
-While it can be easy to think of Europe as ‘too-far’ or ‘risky’ the truth is that there are many ways Canadian companies can conquer the European market space.
+While it can be easy to think of Europe as ‘too far or ‘risky’, the truth is that there are many ways Canadian companies can conquer the European market space.

-The first thing to understand that not all foreign expansion is the same, expanding into Europe is not the same as expanding into the U.S. but that does not mean it is impossible or even that it is a lot more challenging.
+The first thing to understand that not all foreign expansion is the same.
+Expanding into Europe is not the same as expanding into the U.S., but that does not mean it is impossible or even that it is a lot more challenging.
 The CETA (The Comprehensive Economic and Trade Agreement) is a new trade agreement between the EU and Canada.
 It cuts tariffs and makes it easier to export goods and services, benefiting everyone involved.

 However, it is important to start with a country where your business is likely to flourish.
 Finding a target market country first can make it easier to expand into other countries.
 Language can sometimes be a problem since many European countries don’t talk English or use it in their products.
-Some big companies said they started off with the U.K before expanding into other European countries.
+Some big companies said they started with the U.K before expanding into other European countries.

-Having some European experts in your crew can make it easier to understand the various rules and regulations of the European country you are expanding into and can also help understand customer behaviour and preferences better.
+Having some European experts in your crew can make it easier to understand the various rules and regulations of the European country you are expanding into and help understand customer behaviour and preferences better.

 It is no secret that Canada has not been in the best economic position for a while with falling oil prices and interest rates.
 However, as of late, it seems like things are finally starting to turn around.
 With our trade agreement with Europe (CETA) and a growing population, there is much hope for Canadian business growth.